cava01134/BPI-Doc/docs/Leaf_S3_doc/en/Arduino/Basic.md

 </code></pre>
 </details>

   After the input is complete, click "Compile" to check the code for errors.
 After making sure there are no errors, you can start uploading.
 After clicking "Upload", the IDE will send the code to the Leaf-S3 motherboard.
-Open the Arduino serial monitor, you can see the print information as follows:
+Open the Arduino serial monitor, you can see the printed information as follows:

 ![](../assets/images/Lesson5-2.png)

-### Code Analysis
+### SPI Experiment: Code Analysis

- The purpose is to use the BME280 library file, and the SPI bottom layer is not operated in the Item-5.ino file.
-However, the SPI of the Leaf ESP32-S3 is fully compatible with Arduino.
+  This project uses the BME280 library file, and the SPI bottom layer is not operated in the Item-5.ino file.
+However, the SPI of Leaf ESP32-S3 is fully compatible with Arduino.

 ## Item Six WS2812

- Leaf-S3 integrates an RGB color light with model number WS2812.
+  Leaf-S3 integrates a WS2812 RGB color light.
 This project is an experiment to light up the RGB lights of Leaf-S3.

-### Required components
+### WS2812 Experiment: Required Components

 Leaf-S3 Motherboard X 1

 ![](../assets/images/Leaf-S3.png)

-> Note: No other sensors need to be connected for this project.
+> Note: This project does not require other sensors to be connected.

-### Enter code
+### WS2812 Experiments: Code

 Open the Arduino IDE.
-Although it is possible to copy the code directly, we recommend that you enter the code manually to familiarize yourself with it.
-(This program requires the Adafruit_NeoPixel library, which needs to be downloaded from [GitHub](https:/ /github.com/adafruit/Adafruit_NeoPixel) and unzipped to the Arduino\ Library folder) The code is as follows:
+Although the code can be copied directly, we recommend that you manually enter the code yourself to familiarize yourself.
+(This program needs the Adafruit_NeoPixel library, which needs to be downloaded from [GitHub](https://github.com/adafruit/Adafruit_NeoPixel) and unzip to the Arduino\ Library folder.)
+The code is as follows:

 <details>
 <summary>Expand to view</summary>